benmarwick/faculty.washington.edu-bmarwick/content/values_and_ethics/code-of-conduct.md

 To make clear what is expected, all participants (including myself) must conform to the following Code of Conduct:

 Ben Marwick, as head of the UW Geoarchaeology Laboratory and director of field research projects, and participants, are dedicated to a harassment-free experience for everyone, regardless of age, disability, gender, gender identity and expression, national origin, physical appearance, religion, relationship status, or sexual orientation.
 Harassment includes offensive comments related to age, body size, deliberate intimidation, disability, gender, gender identity and expression, physical appearance, race, religion, relationship status, or sexual orientation.
-Harassment also includes unwanted following, harassing photography or recording, inappropriate physical contact, stalking, sexual images in public spaces, sustained disruption of talks or other events, and unwelcome sexual attention.
+Harassment also includes discouraging comments, excessive negative comments, harassing photography or recording, inappropriate physical contact, personalisation of critique, stalking, sexual images in public spaces, sustained disruption of talks or other events, unwanted following, and unwelcome sexual attention.
 We do not tolerate harassment by and/or of members of our community in any form.

 **In summary:**